SebastiaoCarvalho/SebastiaoCarvalho/README.md

 I am Sebastião Carvalho, I am currently taking my Master's Degree in Computer Science and Engineering Student at Instituto Superior Técnico, Lisbon.
 I am specializing in Videogames and Artificial Intelligence, and aim to land a job in the game industry as an AI programmer for games.
+Currently I am interning in Tokyo, at the National Institute of Informatics, doing research on the use of Large Language Models for Formal Methods.

 🎮 I enjoy doing game jams, especially if the theme is out of the ordinary.
 I have already participated in some that you can see [here](https://github.com/SebastiaoCarvalho/Game-Jams).
 If you have any recommendations or need a programmer for your team feel free to reach out!